-This deported mom just became the face of the Trump crackdown debate
+Guadalupe Garcia de Rayos has become the focus of a national debate over the Trump administration's crackdown on illegal immigration.

 Story highlights

-- Undocumented immigrant wants to share her story with other families
+- Guadalupe Garcia de Rayos wants to share her story with other families

-- Supporters, critics are taking sides in Guadalupe Garcia de Rayos' case
+- Supporters and critics are taking sides after mother of two deported to Mexico

-(CNN)An undocumented mother of two US-born children who was deported to her native Mexico after a routine meeting with US Immigration and Customs Enforcement officials has become the focus of a national debate over the Trump administration's crackdown on illegal immigration.
+(CNN)An undocumented mother of two American-born children who was deported to her native Mexico has become the focus of a national debate over the Trump administration's crackdown on illegal immigration.

-In a matter of days, Guadalupe Garcia de Rayos has gone from being one of about 11 million unauthorized immigrants in the US to a poster child for critics of Trump's immigration hard line and his promise to increase deportations.
+In a matter of days, Guadalupe Garcia de Rayos has gone from being one of about 11 million unauthorized immigrants in the United States to a poster child for critics of Donald Trump's hard line on immigration and his promise to increase deportations.

-Garcia de Rayos, 35, emerged from her seemingly ordinary life after a yearly check-in with immigration officials Wednesday in Phoenix.
+Garcia de Rayos, 35, emerged from her seemingly ordinary life after a yearly check-in Wednesday at the US Immigration and Customs Enforcement office in Phoenix.

 It was her eighth visit since her 2008 arrest and conviction for using a fake Social Security number.
-After each meeting, she was released and went back to her family.
+After each meeting, she was released and returned to her family in Mesa.

-This time, Garcia de Rayos was detained and deported to Mexico within 24 hours in what her lawyer claims is a direct result of Trump's crackdown.
-US Immigration and Customs Enforcement officials insist there was nothing special about her situation: she committed a crime, was placed under a deportation order and her time had come.
+This time, Garcia de Rayos was detained and deported to Mexico within 24 hours in what her attorney claims is a direct result of Trump's crackdown.

+ICE officials insist there was nothing special about her situation: She had committed a crime and was ordered deported.

-Now the case has become a flashpoint in a heated national dispute over the Trump administration's executive order, which says any undocumented immigrant convicted or charged with a crime that hasn't been adjudicated could be deported.
+Now the case has become a flashpoint in the heated national dispute over Trump's executive order that says any undocumented immigrant convicted or charged with a crime that hasn't been adjudicated could be deported.

 For her part, Garcia de Rayos appears keenly aware of her role in this unfolding drama.
 Far from hiding from the cameras, she held a news conference Thursday night in Nogales, Mexico, and said she wants others to see what's happened to her.